-The Masters of Science Degree in Geology is for those who have an undergraduate degree in geology and have demonstrated the potential for research.
+This degree is for those who have an undergraduate degree in the sciences, and have demonstrated the potential for research.
 To be admitted to the program you must consult with an advisor in the department.

 To remain enrolled in the program you must maintain a 3.0 grade point average and be making satisfactory progress toward the completion of the degree.

 Classes required for the B.S. in Geology at ISU that have not been previously taken, will also be required.

 If you are interested in a Graduate Assistantship or Research Assistantship please submit your application by January 15th.
 For more information regarding assistantships please visit the graduate school.